Signs of Autism Spectrum Disorder

-It’s very important for parents, caregivers and teachers to know the signs and symptoms of children who are, in fact, diagnosed as being on the spectrum.
-As with any disorder, knowing symptoms can assist the people in the child’s life begin to help him/her the best way possible.
-In this blog, I will address the common signs or symptoms of an individual that may be diagnosed with an Autism.
+Parents, caregivers, and teachers need to know the signs of autism in children who have been diagnosed as being on the spectrum.
+As with any disorder, knowing symptoms can help the people in the child’s life begin to help him/her the best way possible.
+In this blog, I discuss the common signs or symptoms of Autism.

 What is Autism?

-According to the American Speech-Language-Hearing Association, Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterized by deficits in social communication and social interaction and the presence of restricted, repetitive behaviors.
+According to the American Speech-Language-Hearing Association (ASHA), Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterized by deficits in social communication and social interaction and the presence of restricted, repetitive behaviors.

-Social communication deficits include impairments in aspects of joint attention (looking and focusing on multiple things or activities) and social reciprocity (give and take in conversations), as well as challenges in the use of verbal and nonverbal communicative behaviors for social interaction.
+Social communication deficits include impairments in aspects of joint attention (looking and focusing on multiple things or activities) and social reciprocity (give and take in conversations).
+People “on the spectrum” also find challenges in using verbal and nonverbal communicative behaviors for social interaction.

-Family members, friends, teachers, speech pathologists, and other service providers who interact with someone with ASD are faced with the challenge of learning to respond to subtle attempts for communication, interpreting the functions of problem behavior, and modifying the environment to foster active, social engagement (ASHA,2012).
-Peers often times feel challenged when communicating with someone who has been diagnosed with ASD, which can lead to even more issues with social interactions and a negative learning experience.
+Family members, friends, teachers, speech pathologists, and other service providers who interact with someone with ASD face the challenge of learning to respond to subtle attempts for communication, interpreting the functions of problem behavior, and modifying the environment to foster active, social engagement (ASHA, 2012).
+Peers oftentimes feel challenged when communicating with someone diagnosed with ASD.
+This can lead to even more issues with social interactions and a negative learning experience.

-Individuals who are diagnosed with ASD may have difficulties with four main areas, which will be discussed in greater lengths.
-These four main areas also have sub-areas that will be briefly targeted in this blog.
-It is important to remember that not every individual will exhibit difficulties in all areas – they may only have issues in one.
+Individuals diagnosed with ASD may have difficulties with four main areas and sub-areas that we briefly target in this blog.
+It is important to remember that not every individual will have difficulties in all areas – they may only have issues in one.
 Everyone is different!

-If you’d like more detailed information how Speech Blubs can help your child overcome speech difficulties, get your 7-day FREE trial to give it a try.
+If you’d like more detailed information on how Speech Blubs 2 can help your child overcome speech difficulties, give it a test drive in their 7-day FREE trial.